Salish Sea Camp - Grades 5-6

-Drop-off and Pick-up: From I-5, take exit 250 (Old Fairhaven Parkway) and head west to Fairhaven.
-Turn left onto Chuckanut Drive and head south to just past the intersection with Old Samish Road there will be a parking lot on your left with a sign saying “North Chuckanut Mountain Trailhead.”
+Drop-off and Pick-up: From I-5 take exit 250 and drive west on Old Fairhaven Parkway to Chuckanut Drive.
+Turn left onto Chuckanut Drive to the intersection with Old Samish Road.
+There will be a parking lot on your left with a sign saying “North Chuckanut Mountain Trailhead.”
 Map.

 WEDNESDAY: Bakerview Beach, 9:30-4:00PM

 Bakerview Beach is one of the most memorable locations we will visit during our week of explorations.
 Prepare for epic tide flats filled with curious creatures, mud pits, roaming streams, and wide expanses of adventure.
 We will hike out into the mud flats and adventure into the Nooksack Delta.